This eggnog is easy to make and delicious either warm or cold.

 - Remove from heat and stir in vanilla.

 - Drink warm or cool eggnog by placing saucepan in cold water.

 - Refrigerate 2 hours and consume within 24 hours.

 - OPTIONAL: Garnish with nutmeg or cinnamon.

 My Favorite Eggnog Spice

 My favorite spice for this beverage is cinnamon.
 A splash of amaretto or brandy also goes quite nicely with this eggnog.
-Oooops!
-Did I just say that out loud?
-Every holiday season I use to make this eggnog and add rum, because I thought it was the correct alcohol for this drink.
+Every holiday season I would pour a glass and add rum, because I thought it was the correct alcohol for this drink.
 I always dumped out that first one because I never liked it, and poured another sans alcohol.
 When brandy was suggested I thought it was a huge improvement, but even better was amaretto!